IDoCodingStuffs/python-doodles/freeform-log.md

 I need to figure that one out.

 Yeah same image gets multiple labels or something.
 I am not passing those right.

+### 7 PM
+After fixing that, finally getting the slope going downwards.
+Sweet.
+I will even have my backbone trained this way, so 2 birds.
+Next thing will be figuring how to clean and then impute the rows with missing joint coords.